We aim to promote all things TVR. As soon as you mention

 in TVR after-sales support.

-The award-winning website web site, judged Best Large Club website by Classic & Sports Car in 2007 and 2012 (and twice runner up in the intervening years), provides information of interest to TVR enthusiasts and is split into two areas – members and non-members.
+The award-winning website web site, judged Best Large Club website by Classic & Sports Car in 2007 and 2012 (and three times runner up in other years), provides information of interest to TVR enthusiasts and is split into two areas – members and non-members.
 At the moment, you are in the non-members area which gives basic information about the Club, about TVR, classified advertisements and provides you with membership details.
 Once you have joined, you will gain access to the members-only area.
 This is a secure area, access to which is regulated by the Club membership database.
 Provided your membership is recorded as being in date on the Club database, you can access the members' area.
 As a certain meerkat might say, simples!

 This area includes information about Membership benefits and discounts - where you can save £00s per year on individual discounts, forthcoming events, Club officials’ contact details, technical details, access to the Club's online archives, model specific pages, the Club's insurance scheme, motorpsort details, access to the Club's online video library: TVRCCTV and a Discussion Forum where you can get your burning questions answered by our experienced members.
 You can view a preview of the member's area here.